Honey Ginger Shrimp Stir fry Recipe

 - Stir-fry is quick-cooking, so always have all your ingredients ready before you start.

 - High heat is always recommended for stir-fry.
 And yet, some veggies like broccoli, carrots, and beans benefit better from medium-high with a slash of water.
-While mushrooms and leaves benefit from high heat to quickly evaporate the released moisture.
+While mushrooms and leaves benefit from high heat, which quickly evaporate the released moisture.

 - Take the pan off the heat when done to prevent overcooking.